Ibn-Rasheed/alx-pre_course/README.md

 My first readme

-it's te only time you are allowed to update and commit from github interface
+it's the only time you are allowed to update and commit from github interface